jurgen-kluft/callocator/README.md

 * Frame allocator, per-frame allocator
 * Linear allocator, linear allocator designed for temporary memory
 * Object-Component allocator, allocator for managing objects that have components

+## Object Component Allocator

+The idea behind this allocator is that we can have objects that have components.
+This enables associating components (data) with objects in a dynamic way which means that you can add and remove components from objects at runtime.
+This is useful for example in game development where you have entities that have components like position, velocity, etc. But also for other 'systems' like a render graph